Ilyes-CH/Kernel_module_GPU_Detection/README.md

 - If your Intel Arc GPU is not being recognized, update the switch statement with the correct device IDs as per your GPU model.

 - You can view detailed logs using the dmesg command to troubleshoot any issues related to the module.

+### Disclaimer

+This small project, is for educational purposes.
+This is not production ready or to be fully integrated in the linux kernel.
+This is a small attempt to lean about kernel development in linux to sort of give back to the community.
+Thank you!

 ### License